nutrition

 A Liquid Base That Works: Almond milk, oat milk, or even regular dairy milk if that’s your jam.
 Sometimes a little fruit juice (100%, no added sugar) can help, but don’t overdo it.
 Water works too, but it’s less creamy.

 The Green of Choice: Spinach is king here.
 It has a mild flavor and blends down to nothing.
-Kale is a bit stronger, so maybe save that for when they’re totally hooked.
+Kale is a bit stronger, so maybe save that for when they’re hooked.
 You can really pile it in without much notice.

 Blend It Like You Mean It

 A good blender is key.
-You want absolutely no flecks of green.
+You want no flecks of green.
 None.
 Zip.
 If you see green bits, blend more.
 Keep blending.
 Your kid will spot it.
 They have radar for that stuff.

 Presentation Matters (Sort Of)